thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

   ) -> GenOut { .. }
 }
 ```
 `fresh_ty_var` is a helper method we're going to brush past for now.
 (We'll have a lot to cover in constraint solving!)
 It uses our `unification_table` to produce a unique type variable every time we call it.
-Past that, we can see some parallels between our `infer` and `check` method that exemplify each mode. `infer` takes an AST node and returns a type, whereas `check` takes both an AST node and a type as parameters.
+Past that, we can see some parallels between our `infer` and `check` method that illustrate each mode. `infer` takes an AST node and returns a type, whereas `check` takes both an AST node and a type as parameters.
 This is because `infer` is working bottom-up and `check` is working top-down.

 Let's take a second to look at `env` and `GenOut`.
 Both `infer` and `check` take an `env` parameter.
 This is used to track the type of AST variables in their current scope. `infer` and `check` both also return a `GenOut`.
 This is a pair of our set of constraints and our typed AST:
 ```rs